Tw1ddle/geometrize-scripts/README.md

 This is a collection of ChaiScript scripts for Geometrize, a tool for geometrizing images into geometric primitives.

-These scripts are intended to be useful for testing purposes, as well as a starting point to writing or adapting your own.
+These scripts are intended to be useful for testing purposes, as well as a starting point to writing and adapting your own.

 [![Geometrized Windswept Pre-Raphaelite](https://github.com/Tw1ddle/geometrize-scripts/blob/master/screenshots/windswept_600_circles.jpg?raw=true "Windswept, 600 Circles")](https://github.com/Tw1ddle/geometrize-lib)

-## Usage
+## Usage Examples

+Start by downloading the scripts somewhere on your local drive.

+ * Scripts can be run by invoking Geometrize from the command line with the --script parameter, followed by the path to the script.
-First download or copy a script to your local drive.
-There are many ways to run scripts with Geometrize.
-Try drag-dropping the script onto the launch window, or entering the path to a script via the "run script" button in the launch window.
+ * Embedded script consoles can run scripts through the runScript(path, params) calls.
+ * Scripts that do not require parameters can be drag-dropped onto the Geometrize launch window, or via the "run script" button in the launch window.
+ * Scripts for customizing shape mutation can be modified through the scripting panel, which is available for each image to be geometrized.

+Actual examples coming soon...

 ## Notes
  * Got an idea or suggestion?
 Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).